 Pendleton Drive, the main access point for this development, will be constructed as a collector street.
-There will be an emergency access point to the east of the development, connecting to North Interstate Drive.
+There will be an emergency access point to the east of the development.

 Legacy Trail is adjacent to West Rock Creek Road, south of this development.
 Standard five-foot sidewalks will be constructed along Pendleton Drive.